 A dubious quote plays on the unlikely idea of rock stars foretelling the political rise of Donald Trump.

-Did Crime Go Down When the Beatles’ Debuted on ‘Ed Sullivan’?
+Did Crime Rates Plummet When the Beatles’ Debuted on ‘Ed Sullivan’?

 Was Paul McCartney’s Song “Blackbird” Inspired by the Civil Rights Movement?